MrRichard/Adventure_Creator/README.md

 # AI Adventure Creator

 Welcome to AI Adventure Creator!
-This project is a learning project for scripted interactions with remote Large Language Models (LLM).
+This project is a learning project for me (so some of the code is sketchy at best).
+The idea is to created scripted interactions with remote Large Language Models (LLM) that take a simple map image and create ttrpg world resources.
 Utilizing a multi-threaded approach, this tool spends your money to bring your campaign ideas to life through the use of LLM and AI image generation.

 ## Features

-- **Multi-threaded AI Processing**: Generates detailed campaign settings by dividing tasks among multiple threads (but throttled because ratelimits)
+- **Multi-threaded AI Processing**: Generates detailed campaign settings by dividing tasks among multiple threads (but throttled in some cases because of ratelimits)
-- **LLM Integration**: Leverages large language models to create narrative elements.
+- **LLM Integration**: Leverages large language models to create narrative elements: Currently, OpenAI and Ollama
 - **AI Image Generation**: Uses state-of-the-art generative models to craft custom visuals for your campaign.
+(This feature is currently limited to DALLE)

 ## Important Notes